Important updates effective January 1, 2023

 3) Request Boxes and Barcode Labels

 Submit a Service Request for new empty boxes and barcode labels.
 These items are provided at no cost.
-Estimate the quantities based on the number of records you have ready for storage.
-Records boxes are 15" long x 12" wide x 10" tall.
-Each barcode label set consists of a large blue Iron Mountain barcode label that goes on the box and a small white barcode tag that goes on the confirmation email you will print and give to Records & Archives when the new boxes are picked up.
+Estimate the number of boxes and barcode labels needed based on the following information: Record boxes are 15" long x 12" wide x 10" tall, and each box requires its own barcode.
+Each barcode label set consists of a large blue Iron Mountain barcode label that goes on the box and a small white barcode tag that goes on the on the confirmation email you are required to print (the printing instructions are on the confirmation email; see Section 5 below).
 Include any special delivery instructions, if needed.

 - The blue Iron Mountain barcode labels are the only approved barcode labels in use at this time.
 See Section 5 below to view an example.
-Please request new barcode labels if you need them to complete your records storage project and discard all other previously issued non-Iron Mountain barcode labels.
+Request new barcode labels if you need them to complete your records storage project and discard all other previously issued non-Iron Mountain white barcode labels.

-- Records boxes are for storing official University of Arizona records only.
+- Records boxes provided by Records & Archives are for storing official University of Arizona records only.
 Misuse of these boxes is not authorized.

 4) Pack the Boxes